pisagatos/youtube-playlist-sorter/README.md

 # Playlist Sorter for YouTube

+**UPDATE: Oct 5, 2024**

+**This extension is no longer available in the Chrome extension store.**

+YouTube has revoked the Chrome extension's access to the YouTube API.
+YouTube audited the extension and required several changes that I am unable to, or will not, make (including changing the name of the extension and user interface to not use the word "YouTube").
+I guess we'd have to call it "Playlist Sorter for That Really Popular Video Sharing Service".
+No thanks.

+I'll leave the code here for now, in case anyone wants to run it locally, or make their own attempt with YouTube's auditors.

+---

 If you’ve ever wanted to sort your playlist videos by name, then you’ve gotten used to disappointment, since YouTube doesn’t support that!

 I recently decided to host all my family videos on YouTube.
 I love to gather the kids around and watch their funny videos from 5 years ago!
 Having them on YouTube makes it really easy to stream or beam to the TV.